opencybersecurityalliance/stix-shifter/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 **Solution Descrition:**

-A clear and concise solution description of the problem.
+A clear description of the problem and solution.

 **Current Behavior:**

 Describe with example of the current behavior of the proposed code changes.

-**Unittest Added?** Yes/No
+**Unit tests Added?** Yes/No

 Mention with Yes/No whether unittest added for the requested change.
 If `No`, please mention the reason.

+**Additional context**

+Add any other context or screenshots about the feature request here.

 **Author:**